astone282/draft-many-pce-stateful-amendment/draft-many-pce-stateful-amendment.md

 greatly simplifies implementation and optimizes the protocol.

 In addition, [RFC8664] introduced extensions for Segment Routing and the encoding of segments in the ERO and RRO objects in PCEP.
-This document serves as an update to [RFC8664] to permit the exclusion of the RRO object for Segment Routed paths
+This document serves as an update to [RFC8664] to permit the exclusion of the RRO object for Segment Routed paths.

-Note: the content in this document originated from [I-D.draft-koldychev-pce-operational] version 07, which has been branched to become a standards updating document while [I-D.draft-koldychev-pce-operational] is to become an informational document.

 ## Requirements Language